abhinav81003/ibresources/README.md

 # Check out the Website

-The website is currently live at: https://ibresources.web.app
+The website is currently live at: https://ibresources.study or https://m-ibresources.web.app.

 # Why Was It Developed